The Disney Renaissance

 The Lion King (1994) is the crowning achievement not only of Disney animation, but also American animation in general.
-The Lion King is one of only two Renaissance films that break with Broadway formula and it is masterfully told.
-The movie was also a transition film for this Renaissance and the first one that Howard Ashman had no role in.
+One of the only two Renaissance films to break with Broadway tradition, the movie also marked a transition for the era as the first project that Howard Ashman had no role in.
 In fact, it is also one of only a few that even Alan Menken was not involved in.
-With songs by Elton John and Tim Rice and a score written by Hans Zimmer, The Lion King is creatively the odd one out.
+With songs by Elton John and Tim Rice, and a score written by Hans Zimmer, The Lion King is creatively the odd one out.
 This was intentional.
 When production for The Lion King and 1995’s Pocahontas began concurrently, Katzenberg sat all the artists down to discuss the projects.
 Pocahontas was going to be their next Beauty and the Beast.
 A film that dealt with big emotions and big ideas!
 It was going to be for adults…and big!
 The Lion King?
 That one was kind of a weird experiment that somehow got greenlit.
-Thus, every artist wanted to be on the Pocahontas team and The Lion King became the project for the also-rans.
+Hence, every artist wanted to be on the Pocahontas team and The Lion King became the project for the also-rans.

-However, there was something special about the lion project.
-First it was not based on any pre-existing story, fairy tale or otherwise.
+However, there was something special about the lion picture.
+First, it was not based on any pre-existing story, fairy tale or otherwise.
 This gave the writers and artists enormous freedom.
-The second advantage was that since it was the “experimental” one, they could actually experiment.
+The second advantage was that since it's the “experimental” one, they could actually experiment.
 Slowly, the artists involved added elements from the Bible like the tales of Moses, Joseph and Cain and Abel.
-Ultimately, it became very influenced by William Shakespeare’s Hamlet…except with lions.
+Ultimately, it also became very influenced by William Shakespeare’s Hamlet…except with lions.
 An uncle murders a father to assume the throne.
 The son goes into the wilderness until he is ready to accept his divine right.
 It deals with ideas like mortality, legacy and familial responsibility as opposed to simply a love story.
-These facets, combined with Zimmer’s much more ponderous and menacing score created a tone unlike any other Disney film ever produced.
+These facets, combined with Zimmer’s much more ponderous and menacing score, created a tone unlike any other Disney film ever produced.
 Audiences ate it up and with a worldwide box office of $951 million, it is the most successful hand drawn animated movie of all time.
 It also gave the Disney Renaissance an opportunity to grow in a new direction.
-Unfortunately, Disney took the wrong lessons from The Lion King.
+Unfortunately, Disney took the wrong lessons from it.

 The Lion King marked several other major changes for the company.
 Before its release, Frank Wells died in a tragic helicopter crash.
-Wells played superego to the regular egos of Eisner, Katzenberg and Roy E. Disney. hortly after his death, Katzenberg demanded Wells’ job of COO and President.
-But after years of the press crediting Katzenberg for the Disney Renaissance over Eisner and Roy E. Disney, that clearly wasn’t gonna happen.
-It is still disputed whether Katzenberg quit Disney or was fired, but either way he left to form Dreamworks SKG with Steven Spielberg and David Geffen (say hello to Shrek in a few years).
-Given the lesser success and eventual ruination, of the Disney features that followed, a popular narrative has formed that it was the loss of either Katzenberg or Wells that brought an end to the Disney Renaissance.
+Wells played superego to the regular egos of Eisner, Katzenberg and Roy E. Disney.
+Shortly after his death, Katzenberg demanded Wells’ job of COO and President.
+But after years of the press crediting Katzenberg for the Disney Renaissance over Eisner and Roy E. Disney, that clearly wasn’t going to happen.
+It is still disputed whether Katzenberg quit Disney or was fired, but either way he left to form DreamWorks SKG with Steven Spielberg and David Geffen (say hello to Shrek in a few years).
+Given the lesser success and eventual ruination of the Disney features that followed, a popular narrative has formed that it was the loss of either Katzenberg or Wells that brought an end to the Disney Renaissance.
 I disagree.

 While there is no denying that Katzenberg’s obsessive drive on the Walt Disney Animation Studios after 1989, as well as clearing house in the mid-80s, helped push them to new heights, he was also there when the first seeds of its destruction were planted.
 Enter Pocahontas.

-The follow-up to The Lion King learned none of its lessons.
+The follow-up to The Lion King read none of its signs.
 It again starred a pair of young lovers who dreamed of being together.
 It didn’t help that unlike Aladdin, Jasmine, Ariel, Belle or any of the other Renaissance protagonists, Pocahontas and John Smith were deadly dull personalities.
 Other formulaic conventions that were cute in the past, like a Jamaican Rastafarian crab playing wingman to a mermaid or a smartass monkey being a street rat’s partner-in-crime, became toxically overdone in Pocahontas.
-Pocahontas has a pet sidekick raccoon.
-The villain has a pet sidekick dog.
+Pocahontas has a pet sidekick raccoon; the villain has a pet sidekick dog.
 Eventually the dog becomes the raccoon’s sidekick.
 And none of it is cute.